Getz/Gilberto: Background

 Bossa nova was introduced in 1958, with the song "Chega de Saudade" ("No More Blues"), sung by Elizeth Cardoso on her album Canção do Amor Demais.
 Arranged by Jobim and Gilberto, with lyrics by Vinícius de Moraes, the song received both praise and criticism for rhythmic and harmonic elements that were uncommon for samba.
 Gilberto played acoustic guitar on another track, "Outra Vez", composed by Jobim.
 A few months later, Gilberto recorded his first single, "Chega de Saudade"/"Bim-Bom", the latter his composition.
 The single helped define música popular brasileira.
 This would lead to his debut album, Chega de Saudade (1959).

 Jazz was suffering a commercial and artistic crisis due to the popularity of rock and roll.
 In 1961, Tony Bennett made a trip to Brazil with bassist Don Payne, and both became familiar with modern Brazilian popular music.
-Payne took numerous Brazilian records when he returned to United States; he then showed them to his friend and neighbor Stan Getz.
+Payne took home numerous Brazilian records when he returned to United States; he then showed them to his friend and neighbor Stan Getz.
 Getz was excited about the sound of bossa nova and released two albums: Jazz Samba and Big Band Bossa Nova, both in 1962.
 Bossa nova became so popular that the title Big Band Bossa Nova was used for three other 1962 albums: by Quincy Jones, Oscar Castro-Neves, and Enoch Light.

 Jazz Samba with Charlie Byrd sold a million copies and received positive reviews in United States.
 However, the record labels' rush to exploit the new Brazilian sound led to musicians introducing errors in melody and harmony in the music.
 For example, the sheet music of "Desafinado" as published in The New Real Book (1995)—a compilation of jazz and bossa nova songs—is the Charlie Byrd version from Jazz Samba, which contains many errors.
 There was a third Getz release, Jazz Samba Encore!, featuring Brazilian singer and guitarist Luiz Bonfá.
 The album sold well, but the "trilogy" did not satisfy the producers commercially to compete with Elvis Presley, Bobby Darin, Pat Boone, and Henry Mancini.

 On November 21, 1962, the first North American concert of Bossa Nova – the New Brazilian Jazz – was presented at Carnegie Hall by João Gilberto, Tom Jobim, Bonfá, Roberto Menescal and Sérgio Mendes among others.
 According to critic Liliana Harb Bollos, the goal of this concert was to "spread música popular brasileira in the capital of jazz".
 By this time bossa nova had declined in Brazil, but continued to enjoy popularity in other countries.
-After the Carnegie Hall concert, record producer Creed Taylor wanted Jobim and Gilberto to meet Getz for an "historical documentation" of the genre's style.
+After the Carnegie Hall concert, record producer Creed Taylor wanted Jobim and Gilberto to meet Getz for a "historical documentation" of the genre's style.
 This happened in 1963 with Getz/Gilberto, released five years after the birth of bossa nova in Brazil.